2023 Oscars: How to Watch and Stream the Nominees

 It's a coming-of-age story about a young man uncovering a shattering family secret and the power of film and imagination to help us see the truth about ourselves and each other.
 Steven Spielberg directs.

-You can rent The Fabelmans for $6 or buy the film for $10 at Amazon and Vudu.
+You can rent The Fabelmans for $6 or buy the film for $10 at Amazon and iTunes.

 Nominations